sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 This section briefly introduces the **counters**.
 A more in depth description will be found in a document dedicated to this topic.

-> [!NOTE] When and how metering depends on the way routing is done that is
+> [!NOTE] When and how metering is done depends on the way routing is done that is
 > statically or via mapping,

 The following applies: